 \textbf{Outline of the paper.} We begin with some background on the geometry of cube complexes in Section \ref{section:background_cubes}, in particular introducing the notion of a special cube complex.
 We then introduce graph braid groups in Section \ref{section:background_braids}, showing that they are fundamental groups of special cube complexes and providing some important foundational results.
 Section \ref{section:background_graphs_of_groups} then introduces the necessary material on graphs of groups.

 Our main technical theorem, Theorem \ref{thmi:thm:graphs_of_graph_braid_groups}, is proved in Section \ref{sec:decomposing_gbgs} (Theorem \ref{thm:graphs_of_graph_braid_groups}).
-We then apply this theorem to compute a number of specific examples of graph braid groups in Section \ref{sec:examples}, including braid groups of radial trees and graphs homeomorphic to the letters ``H'', ``A'', ``$\theta$'', and ``Q''.
+We then apply this theorem to compute a number of specific examples of graph braid groups in Section \ref{sec:examples}, including braid groups of radial trees, graphs homeomorphic to the letters ``H'', ``A'', ``$\theta$'', and ``Q'', wheel graphs, complete graphs, and complete bipartite graphs.
 These examples allow us to prove Theorem \ref{thmi:rel_hyp} (Theorem \ref{thm:toral_rel_hyp_and_free_prods}).

 Section \ref{sec:applications} deals with more general applications of Theorem \ref{thmi:thm:graphs_of_graph_braid_groups}.
 In Section \ref{sec:free_prods} we prove Theorem \ref{thmi:free_prod_criteria}, providing two general criteria for a graph braid group to decompose as a non-trivial free product (Lemmas \ref{lem:gbg_free_product_1} and \ref{lem:gbg_free_product_2}).
 In Section \ref{sec:rel_hyp}, we prove Theorem \ref{thmi:counterexample} (Theorem \ref{thm:counterexample}), showing that there exist relatively hyperbolic graph braid groups that are not hyperbolic relative to any braid group of a subgraph.
 We then prove Theorem \ref{thmi:RAAGs_2} (Theorem \ref{thm:triangle_free_RAAGs_are_not_GBGs}) in Section \ref{sec:RAAGs}, showing that braid groups on large numbers of particles cannot be isomorphic to right-angled Artin groups with connected defining graphs.